Graduate Admissions Agreements

 SUNY Downstate Partnerships

 SUNY Old Westbury and SUNY Downstate Health Sciences University have standing agreements to support priority enrollment of Old Westbury graduates into key Downstate programs each year.
-Under these agreements, Old Westbury who meet the admissions standards and deadlines will be given priority enrollment consideration at SUNY Downstate in the following areas:
+Under these agreements, Old Westbury students who meet the admissions standards and deadlines will be given priority enrollment consideration at SUNY Downstate in the following areas:

 Accelerated Bachelor of Science in Nursing